kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 Introduce new set of APIs to express an administrator's intent in securing their K8s cluster.
-This doc proposes two new set of resources, ClusterNetworkPolicy API and the DefaultNetworkPolicy API to complement the developer focused NetworkPolicy API in Kubernetes.
+This doc proposes two new set of resources, ClusterNetworkPolicy API and the ClusterDefaultNetworkPolicy API to complement the developer focused NetworkPolicy API in Kubernetes.

 ## Motivation